chasingrelativity/chasingrelativity.github.io/_posts/2017-06-26-relativity-confirmed.md

 Einstein published his general theory of relativity in 1915.
 Ten years earlier he had published his special theory of relativity.
 The Newtonian model for gravity was sufficient to allow us to map the movements of most of the objects in the heavens but there were somethings which seemed to defy the laws.
 One such anomaly was the peculiar orbit of Mercury.

 Prior to Einstein no-one had offered a plausible explanation of the mechanics of gravity.
 Gravity was a mysterious force of attraction between objects of mass.
 As an object passes in the proximity of another larger object, the objects will be drawn to one another.
 Because Newton's laws were easy to understand and they matched the majority of what we observe, they endured.
-Although it has been disproven by general relativity it is still often taught in our schools.
+Although they had been disproven by general relativity they are still often taught in our schools.

 Einstein's theory of general relativity proposed that objects of mass create a disturbance in the surrounding fabric of space and time.
 The course upon which objects travel in space-time is altered by these disturbances.
 The course of the Earth is altered to such a degree that our journey through space and time is an elliptical orbit around the Sun.